-FDP_IFC.1 Subset information flow control

-FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded
+FDP_IFC.1 Subset information flow control Hierarchical to: No other components.
+FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software.

-Software.

 Dependencies: FDP_IFF.1 Simple security attributes